trivedisorabh/ferris/README.md

 # 🎡 SKF Ferris UI Library

 The Ferris UI Library is a collection of components that is meant to facilitate the creation of web applications across the global SKF organization.
-It is based on the [Web Applications design system](https://skf.invisionapp.com/dsm/ab-skf/4-web-applications?mode=preview).
 Using Ferris will give apps a SKF look and feel, and will let users focus on building business logic and features, instead of worrying about the basics.

+# 🔤 Components

+## 📕 Storybook

+We use Storybook to document and showcase our components in the best way possible.
+This is used mainly as a technical documentation for how to use the components.
+The main branch of our Storybook can be found [here](https://main--607402252862f9002158f57b.chromatic.com/).

+## 🎨 DSM

+SKF makes use of the InVision Design System Manager (also known as DSM) to host design related docs.
+Ferris is based on the [Web Applications](https://skf.invisionapp.com/dsm/ab-skf/4-web-applications?mode=preview) DSM.
+Storybook docs can also be found in there on a per-component basis.

 # 🏃 Getting started